2024–2026 Cuban protests: Response

-The government quickly provided rice and milk, but dissatisfaction continued.
+The government provided rice and milk, while dissatisfaction continued.
 Cuba reached out to the World Food Programme for powdered milk and other items to help relieve the shortages.

 First Secretary Díaz-Canel wrote on X, "Mediocre politicians and online terrorists lined up from South Florida to heat up the streets of #Cuba with interventionist messages and calls for chaos.
 They were left wanting."
-Additionally, in a press release the Cuban government claimed that the whole of South Florida's "only livelihood is the industry of aggression against Cuba."
+In a press release the Cuban government claimed that the whole of South Florida's "only livelihood is the industry of aggression against Cuba."

 Cuba's state-run telecommunications company curtailed internet access in response to the protests.
 According to Cuban-born U.S. Representative Carlos A. Giménez (R-FL28), the Cuban government mobilized secret police to prevent protesters from organizing as well, both actions done against the 2021 Cuban protests.
 He called on the Biden administration to provide satellite internet to protesters.
 In response, a State Department spokesperson said, "U.S. regulations allow for certain internet-based services to support the Cuban people."

-María Payá Acevedo, the daughter of assassinated dissident Oswaldo Payá and one of the leading Cuban opposition figures living in exile in Miami, announced that her Cuba Decides initiative is calling on international leaders to stand with and support the protesters to ensure a peaceful transition to democracy.
-Cuba Decides has outlined a four step plan to implement democracy, the first is to recognize and guarantee the protection of human rights for all Cubans, the second is a "a binding plebiscite implementing electoral and transparency guarantees" to end the one party state, the third is to "initiate a transition process that establishes democratic institutions" and lastly "free and multiparty elections" to establish a new government.
+María Payá Acevedo, the daughter of assassinated dissident Oswaldo Payá and one of the leading Cuban opposition figures living in exile in Miami, announced that her Cuba Decide initiative is calling on international leaders to stand with and support the protesters to ensure a peaceful transition to democracy.
+Cuba Decide has outlined a four step plan to implement democracy, the first is to recognize and guarantee the protection of human rights for all Cubans, the second is a "a binding plebiscite implementing electoral and transparency guarantees" to end the one party state, the third is to "initiate a transition process that establishes democratic institutions" and lastly "free and multiparty elections" to establish a new government.

+2025

+The Cuban Observatory of Conflicts indicated that 11,268 protests, complaints and critical statements against the dictatorship of Miguel Díaz-Canel were registered in Cuba during 2025.

+2026

+On 6 February 2026, a cacerolazo protest happened during a blackout in Arroyo Naranjo district of Havana.

+On 7-8 March 2026, nighttime cacerolazo protests erupted again in Havana.

+On 14 March reports from Cuba say that protests erupted in some parts of the Island.
+The cause were power outages, food shortages, and the worsening economic crisis.
+In the town of Morón, protesters attacked and vandalized a local Communist Party office during a nighttime protest over blackouts.
+Some people were arrested by authorities, while Miguel Díaz‑Canel's government warned against further unrest.

+On April 7, 2026, hundreds of Cuban women gathered in Havana to decry America's energy embargo imposed by Donald Trump.

+During the night from 13 to 14 May 2026, another cacerolazo protest happened in Havana against blackout.

+During the night from 2 to 3 June, Cuba experienced protests not only in Havana, but also in Artemisa and Holguín.